rebelsky/csc151/outlines/bodies/documentation.md

 * We'll try writing documentation collaboratively for a variety of procedures.
+    * I'll probably ask you to think for a few minutes before answering (and you can talk to your neighbors)
 * <code>(max val1 val2 ... valn)</code>
 * <code>(neighbor drawing)</code>
 * <code>(sqrt val)</code>